kaashmonee/candycatcher/README.md

 Using a virtual environment is highly recommended.

 To install other (non-OpenCV dependencies), please run `pip install -r requirements.txt`.
+Again, it is advised that this is done in a virtual environment.

 ## Built With
 - Tkinter (for graphics)